uBlock Origin vs Lite: Which Do You Actually Need? (2026)

 | Response modification | Yes | No |

-gorhill’s response was not to port full uBlock Origin to MV3 — it remains MV2, keeping the more powerful webRequest API. uBlock Origin Lite takes a different approach: it operates entirely within MV3’s DNR with zero persistent processes.
+gorhill’s response was not to port full uBlock Origin to MV3 — it stayed MV2, keeping the more powerful webRequest API for the platforms that still allow it. uBlock Origin Lite takes the opposite bet: it operates entirely within MV3’s DNR with zero persistent processes.
 Two separate extensions, two separate architectural bets.
+Chrome 138 settled which bet survives there.

 uBlock Origin (Full) vs uBlock Origin Lite